Isaac-Tong/ziph-visualizer/README.md

 ### Heroku
 https://ziph-visualizer.herokuapp.com/

-## Server side rendering
+## Server Side Rendering
 This webpage uses expressJS along with EJS to generate the page server-side before sending it to the browser.
 No http requests are made client side.

+## Example Page Generated